It’s In The Hands

 When Steve came to The Packard Law Firm, his eyes were on the ground.
 After 20 years as a tough and hard-working ranch hand, it was hard for him to admit to himself that he was a broken man; financially, emotionally, and physically.
 He was never one to cry for help, but after the car wreck and the back pains that followed, not even his fellow ranch hands could keep covering for him.

 Steve filed for Social Security disability on his own twice, and he was denied both times.
-The Social Security administration explained that “although your condition prevents you from being able to perform you past work, you are still capable performing other work that is less physically demanding.”
+The Social Security Administration explained that “although your condition prevents you from being able to perform your past work, you are still capable of performing other work that is less physically demanding.”
 In other words, the judge said: “Just because you can’t be a ranch hand anymore doesn’t mean that you can’t do any kind of work.”

 A Brief Meeting with Our Attorneys Revealed A Way to Secure Steve’s Benefits